gdbroman/broman.blog/_posts/2020/2020-10-19-is-art-dysfunctional.md

 **EDISON:** *What silliness!
 It's a means to an end - not an end in itself.
 Entertainment! and so on, and so forth.*

-**KAHLO:** *What's this "end?"
+**KAHLO:** *Tell me, what is this "end" you are talking about?
 Is capturing states of consciousness an end?
 I'd say each artwork is another swing at kicking our stagnant brains into a new gear.
 It's telepathy - the sharing of consciousness.*

 **EDISON:** *What is it with you artists and pseudoscientific terms?
 Telepathy, ha!
 You sound like my worker Tesla.
 Tell me, what's that any good for?*